Olive Ross

 Overview

-In my current research, I use machine learning to find the relationships between cosmological parameters and the evolution of galaxy clusters.
+In my work on cosmology in Nicholas Battaglia's group, I focus on expanding simulations of large scale structure.
+I use machine learning to find the relationships between cosmological parameters and the evolution of galaxy clusters.
 The goal of this work is to better constrain the driving forces of structure formation and evolution, such as dark matter density and fluctuations in the early universe.

 I graduated from UC Santa Cruz in 2020 with a degree in Astrophysics.
 While there, I researched the detection of primordial black holes, as well as the use of machine learning to measure weak lensing.

-In my free time, you can find me crocheting, swimming, or trying to befriend the local wildlife.
+In my free time, you can find me crocheting, swimming, or hanging out with my little dog.

 Top